flyconnectome/bigclust2/README.md

 ### Ideas / TODOs
-- [ ] Add more detailed documentation about data formats and structure
-- [ ] Caching system for remote data sources for faster start-up times
 - [x] Enable multiple embeddings per dataset (with a dropdown to select embedding)
+- [x] Allow selecting sets of features (e.g. upstream vs downstream or isomorphic vs dimorphic connections; this could simply use the multi-columns)
+- [x] Support pushing updated annotations back to annotation backends (e.g. Clio/FlyTable)
+- [ ] Add support for Graph Exploration
 - [ ] Allow users to change project settings (e.g. neuroglancer sources) before or after loading
 - [ ] Support loading up-to-date annotations when opening a project (e.g. from Clio or Neuprint)
-- [x] Support pushing updated annotations back to annotation backends (e.g. Clio/FlyTable)
+- [ ] Add more detailed documentation about data formats and structure
+- [ ] Caching system for remote data sources for faster start-up times
+  - this turns out to not really be a problem from the client side; could still implement to reduce traffic on the server side
 - [ ] Support sharing figure state (e.g. `uvx bigclust --state <state_id>`)
 - [ ] Fine-control over hover info
-- [x] Allow selecting sets of features (e.g. upstream vs downstream or isomorphic vs dimorphic connections; this could simply use the multi-columns)